carlos-cardoso/NatNetLinux/README.md

 # NatNetLinux-ROS
-This is a fork of NatNetLinux that provides a ready to use ROS node to publish both RigidBodies and Single markers as ROS topics.
+This is a fork of NatNetLinux that provides a ready to use ROS node to publish both rigid bodies and single markers as ROS topics.

 ## Running:
-'$ rosrun natnet_node -s "optitrack_pc_ip" -l "this_pc_ip"'
+'''$ rosrun natnet_node -s "optitrack_pc_ip" -l "this_pc_ip"'''

 ## Messages